miekg/pgo/README.md

 urls = { "pgo.science.ru.nl" = "pgo:5007" }
 networks = [ "reverse_proxy" ]
 # import = "Caddyfile-import"
+# reload = "localhost:caddy//exec caddy reload --config /etc/caddy/Caddyfile --adapter caddyfile"

 ```

 This file is used by `pgod` and should be updated for each project you want to onboard.
-Our plan is
-to have this go through an on boarding workflow and automate it.

-To go over this file:
+To go over
+this file:

 - `name`: this is the name of the service, used to uniquely identify the service across machines.
 - `user`: which user to use to run the docker compose under.